oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 }
 ```

-The subitem level is annotated using `NavigationRestrictions` on item level and `UpdateRestrictions` on subitem level.
+The subitem level is annotated using `NavigationRestrictions` on item level and `InsertRestrictions` and `UpdateRestrictions` on subitem level.

 ```jsonc
 "self.Container/Headers/Items": {